X 2000: Speed

 The train's designated top speed is 210 km/h.
 It reached 276 km/h during a trial run with double power car units in 1993.
-The maximum speed allowed in regular traffic is 200 km/h for safety reasons – the signalling system (and systems like the catenary) are not built for higher speeds, and it shares the track with regular trains (like in most countries); also, most of the lines it uses were built in the mid-to-late 19th century.
+The maximum speed allowed in regular traffic is 200 km/h for safety reasons – the signalling system (and systems like the catenary) are not built for higher speeds, and it shares the track with regular trains; also, most of the lines it uses were built in the mid-to-late 19th century.
 The 19th century railways Stockholm–Gothenburg/Malmö are relatively straight, since they were planned the shortest way without taking intermediate cities into account, and the landscape is relatively flat.
 Other 19th-century railways are generally curvier.

 In comparison to other high-speed trains, the X 2000 is not particularly fast; but compared to regular train services, it cuts journey time by about 10–15% – enough to make it competitive with airlines on many routes.
 It typically averages about 150 km/h.
 The fastest part is Katrineholm–Skövde, a distance of 180 km that is covered in 1 hour and 2 minutes, resulting in an average speed of 174.2 km/h.

 SJ considered configuring the trainset with a sixth trailing car and creating a set of 12 trailer cars using a second locomotive.
 The trainset can stop in 1.1 km from a top speed of 200 km/h.